hainqh2506/QA_System/README.md

     pip install -r requirements.txt
     ```

-3. Create a zilliz cloud account to use milvus database on the cloud
+3. Create a Zilliz cloud account to use the Milvus database on the cloud.

-4. Or you can also download the script from Milvus documentation :https://milvus.io/docs/install_standalone-docker-compose.md
+4. Alternatively, you can create a local database by following the Milvus documentation:https://milvus.io/docs/install_standalone-docker-compose.md
-- Download the script to the directory of your project (provided in Milvus documentation), note :go to docker compose
+- Download the script provided in the Milvus documentation to your project directory.
-- Open your terminal
+- Open your terminal, navigate to the project directory, and run:
-- Now run docker compose up -d  (not to include sudo)
 - These will create and start the container

     ```sh
     docker-compose up -d
     ```
-5. run streamlit app
+1. run streamlit app
     ```sh
     streamlit run pipeline.py
     ```